Noise Matters: Optimizing Matching Noise for Diffusion Classifiers: Introduction

 \section{Introduction}

 Pretrained visual-language models (VLMs) learn the alignment of text and image from the text-image pairs.
 Thanks to the large-scale and in-the-wild training data, these discriminative VLMs gain some generalization capability and can even achieve zero-shot visual classification, \eg, CLIP~\cite{radford2021learning}.
 When encountering some rare or customized categories, some works like prompt optimization~\cite{zhou2022learning, zhou2022conditional} can also adapt CLIP with a few-shot training set efficiently.
 However, the CLIP models are criticized for an inherent bag-of-words problem~\cite{yuksekgonul2022and,koishigarina2025clip}.
 This problem leads to spurious bias, harming compositional inference and counterfactual reasoning.
-Thus, recent works~\cite{clark2023text, li2023your, qi2024simple, chen2023robust,yue2024few} try to leverage the pretrained diffusion models for classification.
+Thus, recent works~\cite{clark2023text, li2023your, qi2024simple, chen2023robust,yue2024few} try to leverage the pretrained diffusion models for classification.\blfootnote{$^*$Long Chen is the corresponding author.}

 The typical implementation framework is \textbf{Diffusion Classifier (DC)}~\citep{clark2023text, li2023your}.
 As shown in Figure~\ref{fig:1}(a), for a given clean image $x_0$ and a specific timestep $t$, DC randomly samples a noise $\epsilon$ and follows the forward process of diffusion~\citep{ho2020denoising} to get the noisy image $x_t$.
 Then input the $x_t$ into the diffusion denoising network $\epsilon_\theta$ conditioned on $K$ different categories $\{c_i\}_{i=1}^K$ respectively and get $K$ noise predictions $\{\hat{\epsilon}_\theta(x_t,c_i,t)\}_{i=1}^K$.
 The category whose corresponding noise prediction has the smallest distance to the ground truth noise $\epsilon$ is the final predicted category, \ie,